KAttila98/NoSQL2/README.md

 </div>
 ```

-Hide the chat screen with a `style =" display: none "` attribute, i.e. add it to the div with the `main-window` ID,
+Hide the chat screen with a `style ="display: none"` attribute, i.e. add it to the div with the `main-window` ID,
 something like this:

 ```